From our private database of 39,700+ case briefs...

 John Gellene (defendant), a partner in the law firm of Milbank, Tweed, Hadley & McCloy (Milbank) in New York, represented the Bucyrus-Erie Company, a manufacturer of mining equipment, in its Chapter 11 bankruptcy.
 In the course of the representation, the bankruptcy court required Gellene to submit a sworn declaration, called a Rule 2014 statement, to include all of Milbank’s connections to any of the debtors, creditors, or other parties involved in the bankruptcy.
 Gellene failed to include all of the relevant contacts on three different occasions.
-Gellene was charged with two counts of knowingly and fraudulently making a false material statement in violation of 18 U.S.C. § 1623 and one count of perjury.
-A jury convicted Gellene and sentenced him to serve over a year in prison.
+Gellene was charged with two counts of knowingly and fraudulently making a false material statement in violation of 18 U.S.C.
+Section 152 and one count of perjury.
+A jury convicted Gellene and sentenced him to serve 15 months in prison.
 Gellene appealed.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 645,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials